 Jennifer Schultz, PharmD, FASHP

 Jennifer received her PharmD degree from Creighton University and completed an ASHP-accredited PGY1 pharmacy residency at Group Health Cooperative of Puget Sound in Seattle, WA.
 After completion of her residency, Jennifer worked as the Clinical Pharmacy Manager/ Pharmacy Residency Program Director and eventually the Assistant Director of Pharmacy at Southwest Washington Medical Center in Vancouver, WA.
 She participated in ASHP Foundation’s Pharmacy Leadership Institute in 2014.
 Jennifer recently transitioned into the position as Medication Safety & Quality Specialist after serving as the Clinical Pharmacy Supervisor for Bozeman Health.
 Jennifer has been an active member of ASHP throughout her career serving in numerous leadership roles and ultimately as an ASHP Board of Directors member.
 She has served as Program Chair for ASHP Midyear Clinical Meeting programs, ASHP state delegate for WA and MT, and has published in AJHP.
 Jennifer was honored with the Distinguished Service Award from ASHP’s Section of Inpatient Care Practitioners in 2014.

 Amanda Woloszyn, PharmD, BCPS

-Amanda has been with Bozeman Health for 5 years.
-She received her Doctorate of Pharmacy from Butler University in Indianapolis, Indiana.
+Amanda received her Doctorate of Pharmacy from Butler University in Indianapolis, Indiana.
 Her PGY-1 Pharmacy Practice residency was completed at Spectrum Health in Grand Rapids, Michigan, and her PGY-2 specialty residency in Emergency Medicine was completed at Mayo Clinic in Rochester, Minnesota.
 After completion of her residencies, Amanda worked as an Emergency Medicine Clinical Pharmacist at the University of Virginia in Charlottesville, Virginia, where she helped expand their emergency medicine program.
 She precepted resident and students in addition to teaching medical students at the school.
 Amanda joined Bozeman Health in 2014 as a clinical pharmacist initiating new programs including an ED culture follow up program.
 She recently moved into the Clinical Supervisor role.
 Since 2015, she has worked with the WWAMI medical school as the Director of Pharmacology providing their didactic pharmacology lectures.
 She has been recognized and awarded with outstanding preceptor awards from the Bozeman Health Pharmacy Residency Program (2016, 2018).
-Amanda was born and raised in Bozeman and enjoys all the area has to offer with her husband and baby girl.
+Amanda was born and raised in Bozeman and continues to enjoy and explore all the area has to offer with her husband and baby girl.